Best Penetrating Oils: Loosen Jammed Bolts and Fight Rust

 - $20 to $40: This mid-range price level holds a variety of high-end penetrants that offer both rust-preventive and water repulsion features, to subpar products with the least impressive features.
 The penetrants here could be either straight-oil or water-soluble products.

-- Over $40: You will find high-end products here.
+- $40 and up: You will find high-end products here.
 Some of these oils in this category are similar to the ones in the cheaper categories only that they are offered in packs or in larger cans.
 However, most are synthetic and semi-synthetic penetrating oils.

 Lubricity and Viscosity